manasibhangale/lulc-forecast-app/README.md

 future_predictions.csv: Output from the trained model containing forecasted LULC data.

+## 🛠️ Technologies Used
+Python — Core programming language for data processing and modeling

+Pandas & NumPy — Data manipulation and numerical operations

+Scikit-learn / XGBoost — Machine learning libraries for building forecasting models

+Matplotlib & Seaborn — Visualization of data and model results

+Streamlit — Web framework for building and deploying the interactive app

+Satellite Data Sources (e.g., Bhuvan) — For land use and land cover satellite imagery data

+Joblib — Model serialization and saving/loading

 ## 🤝 Collaboration

 This project was carried out as a collaborative effort between team members to combine expertise in remote sensing, machine learning.